DRovara/SudokuSolver/README.md

    ```sh
    git clone https://github.com/TheCodingDamian/SudokuSolver.git
    ```
-2. Run the pre-compiled binary from the path `SudokuSolver.exe` OR
+2. Run the pre-compiled binary from the path `bin/SudokuSolver.exe` OR
   Build the project yourself by opening it using Visual Studio.